ypk/piglatin-converter/README.md

 ### Conversion Rules

-As per Wikipedia’s article on Pig Latin [enter link description here](https://en.wikipedia.org/wiki/Pig_Latin)
+As per Wikipedia’s article on Pig Latin [https://en.wikipedia.org/wiki/Pig_Latin](https://en.wikipedia.org/wiki/Pig_Latin)

 1. All words beginning with consonants should move the first letter to the end, and then add “ay” on the end.